File lock

 } catch {

-return true; // process gone — reclaim
+return true; // process gone — fail closed for recovery

 }